inadeemkhan/magento2-clear-cart-via-ajax/README.md

 <!--<img style="border: 3px solid #ccc; padding: 5px;" src="https://i.ibb.co/wwD2MY0/Magento2-search.png" alt="Magento2-search" border="0">-->

 ## Features:
-1. To Clear/remove all items from the Shopping Cart.
+1. To Clear/Remove all items from the Shopping Cart on Single Click.
 2. Looks like core functionality of Magento (at backend as well as frontend)
 3. Unencrypted code for easy customization